Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

-Ladybird is now a brand of Shop Direct Group.
-All trademarks are acknowledged.
+Ladybird and Woolworths are now brands of Very Group Ltd. All trademarks are acknowledged.

 The original Pasold factory in Fleissen